 I was recently asked by a restaurant owner for some tips on helping her tune-up her email marketing.
-My general rule is if it’s over three paragraphs to explain than it’s possibly a blog because maybe it can help more than just one person.
-These email marketing tips could just as easily help a restaurant as they could most any other businesses so don’t let that scare you off.
-Here we go!
+After writing these email marketing tips I realized they could just as easily help a restaurant as they could most any other businesses.

 One of the newest functions I’ve started implementing recently is their tag function.
-In the old days, I had separate lists for so many things.
-Now, it’s one list with people tagged in the list based on criteria I choose.
-It could your business location if you had multiple places, an event the person attended, a particular interest they indicated.
-The cool thing is you get to decide what tags will you help you market to your audience best.
+Previously, I had separate lists for so many things.
+Now, it’s one list with people tagged in the list based on the criteria I choose.
+It could be your business location if you had multiple places, an event the person attended, a particular interest they indicated.
+You get to decide what tags will help you market to your audience best.

-This does two things for you.
+Tags do two big things for you.
 It helps you to not have people duplicated across multiple lists, thus causing your total audience count to climb and cost you more money.
 It helps you reduce email clutter by not emailing the mass list, but instead, targeting your emails better.

 We expect to get 10-20% of them to respond.
 24 hours later we’ll email the ones who haven’t clicked to make a decision.
 This will probably gain an additional 5-10% of them to respond.
 MailChimp has this function builtin to its app to send the email to non-responders, but we can go further and send it only to the people who didn’t click.

 After giving them about a week to respond you have to choose, do I delete them from the database since they aren’t engaged, or do I assign them a tag.
 You could even resend the email a third time.
 If they don’t respond – then they aren’t engaged.
-I lean towards deleting them from the database.
+I lean towards deleting them from the database again to save money and limit marketing to engaged users.

-As for new subscribers – you most likely already have a built-in method for tagging your list going forward.
-Most forms on your site can be set to collect emails for marketing.
-Think about your contact form or even a blog notification form.
+Now that you have a built-in method for tagging your list going forward most forms on your site can be set to collect emails for marketing to help grow the list.
+If not, it’s time to tune up your contact form or even create a blog notification form.

 Are you hosting an event?
-Connect your MailChimp list to the signup form and create a tag for new entries that enter your list (and current ones already there to be updated) with an event tag.
+Connect your MailChimp list to the signup form and create a tag for new entries that enter your list (and current ones already there to be updated) with an event tag like “Shrimp Lovers Buffet – March 2020”.

 Are you ready for some next-level email marketing?